andrealexandre/HTML5-Canvas-Lab/README.md

 HTML5-Canvas-Lab
 ================

-A simple application of HTML5 canvas
+A pong game clone using HTML5 canvas